Introduction of Solid, Semi-Solid or Soft Foods

 2) no, solid, semi-solid, or soft foods were not eaten

-Calculate the indicator's value by dividing the number of children aged 6-8.99 months who ate any solid, semi-solid or soft foods during the previous day or night by the total number of children aged 6-8.99 months (excluding those where "does not know" answer was provided) and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of children aged 6 - 8 months who ate any solid, semi-solid or soft foods during the previous day by the total number of children aged 6 - 8 months (excluding those where the "does not know" answer was provided).
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by sex.

 1) This indicator relies on an accurate age assessment.
 Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
 This can be done by reviewing the child’s birth certificate, vaccination card or another document; however, since many caregivers do not have such documents (and since they can include mistakes), it is essential that your data collectors are able to verify the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

 2) Most likely, the sampling of your survey will be representative for "households with children aged 0 - 24/ 59 months", not for "6-8 months", resulting in lower representativeness of data for this indicator (as only small part of your sample will be children aged 6-8 months).
 Unless you have a separate (representative) sample for this age group, the best thing you can do is to ensure that your survey uses a larger sample of respondents (e.g. by using 95% confidence level and 4% margin of error).

 Access Additional Guidance